strapdata/elassandra-google-k8s-marketplace/README.md

 The `schema.yml` file contains parameters available to the GKE end-user.

-In order to specify values for these parameters, you can either define environment variables or edit the `Makefile`:
+To specify values for these parameters, you can either define the environment variables or edit the `Makefile`:
 ```Makefile
 APP_PARAMETERS ?= { \
   "name": "$(NAME)", \